lennartdeknikker/storybook-addon-jira/README.md

       })
     }
     ```
+    *Alternatively you can set up authentication using OAuth as is described [here](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/#authentication).*

     You might need to add `node-fetch` to your dev dependencies by running `yarn add node-fetch -D`.

     ## Additional configuration